Woman traveler using smartphone with Airalo eSIM in a European city

 If you’re not sure, Airalo has a compatibility checker on their website.
 It takes about 30 seconds and saves you from a nasty surprise.

-I’m writing this review of Airalo because I’ve used their eSIM cards over multiple trips to Europe and the United States, and a recent trip to Thailand.
+I’m writing this review of Airalo because I’ve used their eSIM cards over multiple trips to Europe and the United States, and on a recent trip to Thailand.
 My recommendation is based on my own experience and the opinions expressed are my own.

 The Single Most Important Thing to Know: Set It Up Before You Leave